Skip to main content

 RoleTypical ExpertiseWhen to Consider Hiring

-CPA (Certified Public Accountant)Tax return preparation, financial statement compliance, business structure optimization.When forming or restructuring a business, or when requiring GAAP-compliant financials or an audit opinion.
+CPA (Certified Public Accountant)Tax return preparation and planning, IRS representation, bookkeeping, business acquisitions, financial statement compliance, audit opinions.When forming or restructuring a business, requiring GAAP-compliant financials, or needing comprehensive business financial services.

-Enrolled Agent (EA)Representing clients before the IRS, tax preparation, and planning.When you receive a notice from the IRS or need a flexible tax solution for your personal or small business needs.
+Enrolled Agent (EA)Tax return preparation and planning, IRS representation.
+Specializes exclusively in tax matters.When you receive a notice from the IRS, need focused tax expertise, or want a cost-effective solution for personal or small business tax needs.

 Pro Tip: If you frequently trade digital assets or have foreign transactions, seek an advisor with specific experience in cryptocurrency or international tax law.